Skip to content

 • Local-first / data-residency-aware

-Our default architecture keeps sensitive data in the user's or program's controlled environment.
-Cloud-hosted variants are available where the program's requirements permit.
+For client deployments, our standard architecture is designed to keep sensitive data in the user's or program's controlled environment when requirements permit.
+Cloud-hosted variants are available where the program's requirements allow them.

 • Deterministic by design